jperry808/ICS311_Assignment6/README.md

 This Java program reads data from a social media network and visualizes it as a directed graph using the DOT format.
 Each user and post is represented as a node, with arrows showing authorship and viewership.
 "Interesting" users are color-coded based on how many criteria they match, in the preset example "interesting" criteria are posts authored, gender set as male, and located in Japan.

+Feel free to adjust the interesting criteria in the GraphExporter.java file within the calculateInterest function if you would like to adjust what the program considers to be "interesting."

 # How to Run

 1. Simply clone the repository via GitHub Desktop